impillar/AndroidReferences/LiteratureReview.md

 + Application Collusion Attack on the Permission-based Security Model and its Implications for Modern Smartphone Systems, REPORT 2011
 + A Stealthy and Context-Aware Sound Trojan for Smartphones, NDSS 2011
 + New Privacy Issues in Mobile Telephony: Fix and Verification, CCS 2012
++ Why Eve and Mallory love Android: An analysis of Android SSL (in) security, CCS 2012
 + UI Redressing Attacks on Android Devices, US BlackHat 2012 (vul: tapjacking)
 + Upgrading Your Android, Elevating My Malware: Priviledge Escalation Through Mobile OS Updating, S&P 2014
 + The Peril of Fragmentation: Security Hazards in Android Device Driver Customizations, S&P 2014